How to Read a Peptide COA in Canada

 Janoshik is widely searched because researchers want an external way to verify peptide COA claims.
 A useful Janoshik report should let buyers compare the report number, compound name, batch or lot details, HPLC chromatogram, and mass spectrometry identity data against the issuing lab's own record.

-Use this sequence when reviewing any analytical report.
-The goal is to confirm the report is authentic, batch-specific, internally consistent, and scientifically meaningful before relying on the COA.
+Use this sequence when reviewing a COA.
+The goal is to confirm the report is authentic, batch-specific, internally consistent, and supported by the right analytical methods.

 Confirm the batch or lot identifier on the COA matches the product label without substitutions, abbreviations, or missing suffixes.